Paramedic Services

 Grey County Paramedic Services (PS) provides emergency ambulance service to the Grey County.
 When somebody calls 911 for a medical emergency, Grey County paramedics assess, treat and transport the patient to a hospital emergency department.

 Containing urban, industrial, agricultural, rural & recreational areas, Grey County presents unique challenges for PS operations.
 As the fourth largest county in Ontario, covering an area of 454,040 hectares, Grey County is home to more than 100,000 residents.
-Our Paramedics responded to more than 23,000 calls for service annually.
+Our Paramedics responded to more than 30,000 calls for service annually (2023).
+Of these calls 15,000 were for patients and over 15,000 were for emergency coverage.

 Service Commitment